 - Set up your gear.
 If you'll be relying any visual aids or computer equipment during your meeting, make sure that everything is ready to go.
-Technical hiccups happen to the best of us, but fumbling about with cables or frantically trying to find your PowerPoint presentation doesn't exactly scream 'leader'.
+Technical hiccups happen to the best of us, but fumbling about with cables or frantically trying to find your PowerPoint presentation doesn't exactly inspire confidence.

 - Stick to the schedule.
 The best bosses value efficiency and don't take up too much of their team's time.
 If you set start and end times for your meeting, be sure to stick to them — and remember to thank your team for attending.

 Remember: this is your team's first real opportunity to see you in action.
 Take the time to prepare and use the opportunity to show them that they can put their trust in you.

 Be sure to check out our guide to running effective staff meetings for more tips on how to keep your team focused during gatherings.

 Management can be a lonely place sometimes.
 Even if you get along well with your team, you'll always be the person that they report to, and there may be occasions when it would be inappropriate to ask for their input or support.

 It's a good idea, then, to have a fellow manager who you can turn to when dealing with situations of a difficult or delicate nature.